Cubical Approximation for Directed Topology II: Acknowledgements

 \section{Acknowledgements}

 This work was supported by AFOSR grant FA9550-16-1-0212.
 The author is grateful to Robert Ghrist for conceiving of and producing the visualizations of conal manifolds behind Figure \ref{fig:compact.timelike.surfaces}.
 The author would like to thank Emily Rudman for pointing out some simplifications in earlier proofs of Lemmas \ref{lem:box.automorphisms} and \ref{lem:surjective.box.morphisms}.
 The author would like to thank Christian Sattler for pointing out a problem with the test model structure on cubical sets, used in earlier drafts of the paper.
+The author would also like to acknowledge Drs.
+David Balduzzi and Vikram Duvvuri.

 \addtocontents{toc}{ }